Local Highlight | Big Spoon Roasters

 Big Spoon Roasters…

 …is a nut butter company based out of Durham, North Carolina that has a commitment to all things good: the health of their customers, the wellness of their employees, and the sustainability of the earth.
-Owners Mike and Megan were inspired to start Big Spoon Roasters a few years after Mike returned from being a Peace Corps Volunteer in Zimbabwe in 1999.
-Mike saw families of the rural farming community grind roasted nuts by hand with coarse salt and sometimes honey.
-The results were a fragrant and delicious peanut butter that stuck with Mike until 2010 when he started to recreate those same fresh nut-butters in his own kitchen.
-The outcomes were so delicious that Mike and Megan started Big Spoon Roasters in January of 2011.
+Owners Mark and Megan were inspired to start Big Spoon Roasters a few years after Mark returned from being a Peace Corps Volunteer in Zimbabwe in 1999.
+Mark saw families of the rural farming community grind roasted nuts by hand with coarse salt and sometimes honey.
+The results were a fragrant and delicious peanut butter that stuck with Mark until 2010 when he started to recreate those same fresh nut-butters in his own kitchen.
+The outcomes were so delicious that Mark and Megan started Big Spoon Roasters in January of 2011.
 They made coarse-ground nut-butters, and then expanded to make energy bars after Megan, a triathlete, began making her own.
 They began selling at their local farmers market, then local specialty stores, and are now available in Whole Foods, on Amazon, and in grocers nationwide, including in Fountain Market on campus!
 They also offer all their products on their website in addition to a subscription service to receive regular shipments of your favorites and gift boxes to share your love with others.

 Big Spoon Roasters was founded on the idea that food matters and it should be good for the people eating it and the people making it.
 They make all of their nut butters and bars with this in mind, finding sustainable sources for ingredients and are a part of Durham’s Living Wage project.
 They also offer additional benefits including wellness funds for gym, yoga, and sport league memberships, health insurance stipends, full dental and vision care, and CSA membership support.